Near Harvey in Botetourt County, Virginia — The American South (Mid-Atlantic)

 Erected 1999 by Department of Historic Resources.
 (Marker Number A-48.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured Rockbridge County / Botetourt County (approx. one mile away); Lace Waterfalls (approx. 3.8 miles away); Lost River (approx. 3.9 miles away); Saltpetre Cave (approx. 4 miles away); Monacan Village (approx. 4 miles away); Natural Bridge Patent (approx. 4.2 miles away); “Vires-Acquirit-Eundo” Ancient Arbor Vitae (approx. 4.2 miles away); A Miracle in Stone ...
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Rockbridge County / Botetourt County (approx. one mile away); Lace Waterfalls (approx. 3.8 miles away); Lost River (approx. 3.9 miles away); Saltpetre Cave (approx. 4 miles away); Monacan Village (approx. 4 miles away); Natural Bridge Patent (approx. 4.2 miles away); “Vires-Acquirit-Eundo” Ancient Arbor Vitae (approx. 4.2 miles away); A Miracle in Stone ...
 Old as the Dawn (approx. 4.2 miles away).

 More about this marker.
 This marker replaces a previous marker erected in 1934 with the same number and title that read “Near here stood the stockade fort of Captain Audley Paul, noted colonial frontier soldier.
 He served in the Sandy Creek Expedition against the Shawnees, 1786, at the Battle of Point Pleasant, 1774, and in repelling Indian raids.
 In 1761, the fort was crowded with settlersí families seeking protection against marauding Shawnees.”